How I Chose Great Books for Excellence in Literature

 I believe that literature can play an important part in the process of becoming “wise as serpents, and harmless as doves,” (Matthew 10:16).
 Literature, read and discussed in the home, seems to be an ideal vehicle for learning about life and seeing, in a completely non-threatening way, how various choices and worldviews are lived out.
 When great literature is coupled with history and context information, it provides a unique window into worldviews and their consequences.

-*One note about editions: For the curriculum, I often chose older editions of translated books, as they are usually the most discreet about things parents might find worrisome.
-In Chaucer’s Canterbury Tales, for example, if you read a modern translation, you may to want to pre-read and possibly omit the Miller’s Tale.
-I have favorite editions of many of the books, and you will find Amazon links for them from the focus text page at Everyday Education.
-I’m also gradually linking to the books on the main page for each level.
-The Introduction to Literature level is linked so far, and the others will soon follow if all goes well.
+*One note about editions: For the curriculum, I often chose older editions of the selected books, as they are usually the most discreet about things parents might find worrisome.
+In Chaucer’s Canterbury Tales, for example, if you read a modern translation, you may to want to pre-read and omit the Miller’s Tale.
+Although it would be physically impossible for me to personally review every single edition or translation, I have favorite editions of many of the books, and you will find Amazon links for them from the focus text page at Everyday Education.